diekhans/uniprotFeatMap/README.md

-# Mapping UniProt and Interproscan annotations to transcripts
+# Mapping UniProt and InterProScan annotations to transcripts

-This modules implements mapping of protein annotations to transcripts.
+This modules implements mapping of protein annotations to transcripts and generating BED track decorators.

 ## mapping flow